 Overall in FY2019 I am pleased to say we saw strong growth in our core branded consumer and food service business in both the domestic and international markets.
-Our strong performance in export dairy ingredients and branded product which continues to grow represents 31% of revenue.
+Our strong performance in the export of branded consumer and food service products which continues to grow represents 31% of revenue.